Editor's note: This article has been adapted from an original piece on the Product-Led Growth Collective.

-Think of an app like Instagram or 2-sided marketplace like Airbnb: The more people post photos on a regular basis or list their homes for rent, the better the product experience becomes for other users in the long run.
+Think of an app like Instagram or a two-sided marketplace like Airbnb: The more people post photos on a regular basis or list their homes for rent, the better the product experience becomes for other users in the long run.

 Product-led metrics aren’t meant to replace all your old measurements of success.
-As a rule, the more data you track, the more holistic a picture you’ll have of your business.
+The right metrics to track depend on your business model and specific goals.
 What product-led metrics are meant to do is provide common, quantifiable goals that help every department understand and optimize the user journey as a driver of growth.